inet-framework/inet/doc/src/users-guide/ch-transport.rst

 Overview
 ~~~~~~~~

-TCP protocol is the most widely used protocol of the Internet.
+The TCP protocol is the most widely used protocol of the Internet.
 It
-provides reliable, ordered delivery of stream of bytes from one
+provides reliable, ordered delivery of a stream of bytes from one
 application on one computer to another application on another computer.
 The baseline TCP protocol is described in RFC793, but other tens of RFCs
-contains modifications and extensions to the TCP.
+contain modifications and extensions to TCP.
 As a result, TCP is a
 complex protocol and sometimes it is hard to see how the different
 requirements interact with each other.